About This Manual

 Chapter 7: “Database Replication” describes how to implement continuous application availability using multiple systems.

-Chapter 8: “M Lock Utility (LKE)” describes how to use a utility called the M Lock Utility (LKE) to examine and adjust M locks.
+Chapter 8: “M Lock Editor (LKE)” describes how to use a utility called the M Lock Editor (LKE) to examine and adjust M locks.

-Chapter 10: “Database Structure Editor” describes how to use the Database Structure Editor (DSE) to examine and modify sections of the database, should that ever be necessary.
+Chapter 10: “Database Structure Editor (DSE)” describes how to use the Database Structure Editor (DSE) to examine and modify sections of the database, should that ever be necessary.

 Chapter 11: “Maintaining Database Integrity” describes procedures for verifying and maintaining the integrity of GDS databases.